Stanley00011/Predicting-Customer-Churn-in-the-Telecom-Industry/README.md

 ## 6. Conclusion
 Predictive modeling and data-driven insights provide valuable strategies for reducing churn in the telecom industry.
 Implementing these recommendations can significantly improve customer retention and overall profitability.

-## Visualizations
-- Add the images generated during EDA to the `images` directory in your GitHub repository.
-- Update the `path_to_image` with the correct relative paths to these images.

 ## How to Run the Code
 - Ensure you have the required libraries installed: `pandas`, `seaborn`, `matplotlib`, `scikit-learn`.